FrameOS/frameos-docs/docs/intro.md

 # FrameOS

-FrameOS is a tool for controlling Raspberry Pi-powered e-ink displays, a repository of apps to run on them, and an IDE for writing your own.
+FrameOS is a software system for Raspberry Pi-powered e-ink and LCD screens.

-To get started:

-1. Install the [FrameOS controller](/installation/controller), a dockerized python app, which is used to deploy apps onto individual frames via SSH.

-2. Read the [decice hardware guide](/devices) for your screen type.
-Typically you'll just need to connect the display to a Raspberry Pi, install the OS, and make sure it's reachable over the network.

-3. Once connected, deploy our prebuilt [apps](/apps), or code your own directly inside the contrller.

-4. Finally, for a professional look, 3d print a case around your frame, or order one online.
+Features:

+1. **Centralized Deployment:** The FrameOS Controller connects to Raspberry Pis via SSH for direct software installation.

+2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt apps like "Website screenshot", "OpenAI image" and "Calendar overlay".

+3. **Python Apps**: Apps in FrameOS are Python-based, and can be edited in the controller.
+Fork existing apps, or write your own.

+4. **Template Repository**: A collection of scene templates for quick deployment.
+Save and share your own.

+5. **Hardware Guides**: For most supported displays, we provide hardware guides, installation instructions, and 3D printable cases.

 ![FrameOS walkthrough](./_img/walkthrough.gif)

+## Getting started

+1. Start by installing the [FrameOS controller](/installation/controller).
+2. Then read the [hardware guide](/devices) for your configuration.

 ## Supported platforms